arkane-systems/genie/README.md

 Once you have this up and running, I suggest disabling via systemctl the _getty@tty1_ service (since logging on and using WSL is done via ptsen, not ttys).

+Further tips on usage from other genie users can be found on the wiki for this repo.

 ## DISTRIBUTIONS

 Personally tested by me: